The very essence of the organisation must be to focus on continually delivering value to the customer, be that B2C, B2B2C or B2B.

 Customers no longer line up meekly at our shop door, impatient to buy what we have to offer.
 Instead they share their experiences on social media and, for all our attempts to explain our Why and send out targeted messages explaining the value we offer, we can only influence, never control.

-People's embeddedness in social networks affects their behavior as consumers.
+People's embeddedness in social networks affects their behaviour as consumers.
 Interactions within consumer networks can affect demand and market outcomes in ways not considered in the neoclassical theory of consumer choice.

 One of the most powerful business tools for attracting customers and increasing revenue is a strong network.

 That’s why we need to create an organisational Customer Networks capability, to interact with and influence our target audience.
 A team who are constantly alert to discussions about your brand or products on third-party sites or social networks, who use the whole breadth of inbound marketing techniques to interact with the target audience and who build connections between those people and your brand.

 By understanding and leveraging the five core behaviours of networked customers, businesses can pursue strategies that will create value and produce the products, services, and business models that will thrive in a networked future.
 Each strategy helps attract, engage and delight, and gives a potential customer another reason to buy from you.

 The Access strategy: Be faster, be easier, be everywhere, be always on.
 Customers seek to access digital data, content, and interactions as quickly, easily, and flexibly as possible.
 Whether from our smart-phones, search engines, or networked TVs, we want it all and we want it now.
 By offering mobile, location-aware, and on-demand experiences, businesses can create real value for customers.